-11. Family Composition Assumptions

-For members not currently in receipt, 90% of members are assumed married to spouses of the opposite sex.
-Males are assumed to be three years older than females.
+11. Family Composition Assumptions For members not currently in receipt, 90% of members are assumed married to spouses of the opposite sex.
+Males are assumed to be two years older than females.
 For purposes of the optional form of payment death benefit for members currently in receipt, beneficiary status is based on the beneficiary allowance reported.
-If no beneficiary date of birth is provided, the beneficiary is assumed to be the member's spouse of the opposite sex with males assumed to be three years older than females.
+If no beneficiary date of birth is provided, the beneficiary is assumed to be the member's spouse of the opposite sex with males assumed to be two years older than females.
 For purposes of the statutory death benefit for members currently in receipt, 100% of participants are assumed married to spouses of the opposite sex, with the exception of those members who elected Optional Forms A, B, C or D and are currently in receipt of their maximum retirement allowance.
 The spouse is assumed to be the reported beneficiary.
-If no beneficiary date of birth is provided, males are assumed to be three years older than females.
+If no beneficiary date of birth is provided, males are assumed to be two years older than females.
 No additional dependent children or parents are assumed.
 Current dependents under age 21 are assumed to receive a benefit until age 21.
 Current dependents over age 21 are assumed to receive a benefit for the remainder of their lifetime.

-12. Form of Payment

-Current actives are assumed to elect the Maximum Option.

-13. Data

-Information provided by the prior actuary was relied upon for the purposes of valuing certain deferred vested members.
+12. Form of Payment Current actives are assumed to elect the Maximum Option.
+13. Data Information provided by the prior actuary was relied upon for the purposes of valuing certain deferred vested members.
 For current beneficiaries with missing data, reasonable assumptions were made based on the information available in prior years.

-Inactives receiving benefits according to the 2020 data but omitted from the 2021 data are assumed to have died without a beneficiary.

-14. Rationale for Assumptions

-The demographic and economic assumptions used in this report, except for the investment return assumption, reflect the results of the July 1, 2014 - June 30, 2018 Experience Study, which was approved by the State House Commission on July 2, 2020.
+Inactives receiving benefits according to the 2022 data but omitted from the 2023 data are assumed to have died without a beneficiary.
+14. Rationale for Assumptions The demographic and economic assumptions used in this report, except for the investment return assumption, reflect the results of the July 1, 2018 - June 30, 2021 Experience Study, which was approved by the State House Commission on January 9, 2023.
 The investment return assumption was recommended by the State Treasurer.

-15. Changes in Assumptions Since Last Valuation

-The assumed investment rate of return was decreased from 7.30% to 7.00% per annum, compounded annually.

-The interest crediting rate on accumulated deductions was decreased from 7.30% to 7.00% per annum, compounded annually.
+We find the investment return assumption to be reasonable based on the System's current asset allocation and the capital market outlook of the New Jersey Division of Investment.
+The combined effect of the assumptions in aggregate is expected to have no significant bias.
+15. Changes in Assumptions Since Last Valuation None.